 Use Case 1 – Multi-Homed Enterprise/Government with On Premise PBX,

 The TNSP and OSP are different Service Providers.
-Normally under SHAKEN definitions this call would receive an Attestation B since OSP B is not the TNSP.
+Normally under SHAKEN definitions this call would receive an Attestation B since OSP B is not the TNSP, and therefore cannot directly establish a relationship between the customer and the caller ID.

 TN Assignee with TN 555-456-1234 assigned by TNSP A dials 555-321-4321